What do I do with my Hazardous Waste, Scap metal, Appliances, Computer, and Electronic Waste?

 - If you have a large quantity of items, please keep like items together and try to keep them separate.

-Household Hazardous Waste (Must be from your house) (motor oil, mixed gas, kerosene, diesel, gasoline, anti-freeze, fluorescent light bulbs, aerosols, oil-based paint, bleach, household cleaners, mercury containing devices, and lead acid batteries only)
+Household Hazardous Waste (Must be from your house and not from a commercial entity or business) (motor oil, mixed gas, kerosene, diesel, gasoline, anti-freeze, fluorescent light bulbs, aerosols, oil-based paint, bleach, household cleaners, mercury containing devices, and lead acid batteries only)

 (No propane, oxygen, butane, or any other cylinders)